US presses parliament in Lebanon to elect president

 “We will back any election and any agreement that is reached between parties in Lebanon regarding the electing of a president,” he said.

-Lebanon’s financial system collapsed in 2019 and has since remained in dire straits.
+Lebanon’s financial system collapsed in 2019 and has remained in dire straits since.
 The Lebanese pound has lost more than 95 percent of its pre-crisis value, and more than 80 percent of the population lives in poverty, according to Human Rights Watch.